abims-sbr/GGA_Cloud/docs/source/gga/tripal-chado.md

 - Organism: The organism you created above (if it doesn't appear, wait a few minutes, the list is cached)

-- Analysis: The analysis you created above (if it doesn't appear, wait a few minutes, the list is cached)
+- Analysis: The "Genus species OGS5.0" analysis you created above (if it doesn't appear, wait a few minutes, the list is cached)

 - Landmark type: contig